decentraland/adr/docs/ADR-18-content-mappings-flow-for-explorer-and-builder-in-world.md

 * Add `assetId` for all components with a `src` field.
 * All components will use this `assetId` to query the catalog
 * Mappings are going to be removed from `LoadParcelScenes` message.
-* In SDK mode, If any component needs an unknown local asset path, kernel will be queried for it using fast messages (i.e. native).
+* For SDK mode: If any component needs an unknown local asset path, kernel will be queried for it using fast messages (i.e. native).
 This will be needed for the local paths referenced inside GLTFs.
 In a normal user made scene, we don't know the GLTF references until we import it.
-* In builder in-world mode, the catalog will be populated on advance, so no queries will be needed.
+* For builder in-world mode: The catalog will be populated on advance, so no queries will be needed.
 This is because the asset catalog already has the proper dependency information.

 In the stage two, we build upon the first stage, and unify the asset catalog approach so its used widely in our SDK code path too.
 This will reduce the complexity of the flow, making it easier to maintain, and solve (1).